Parity helps to compute majority

 Proof of Lower Bound

-- We call a probabilistic $(\epsilon_1, \epsilon_b)$-error polynomial for a boolean function $f$ if the probability that $P(a)$ differs from $f(a)$ on $a\in f^{-1}(b)$ is bounded by $e_b$ for a bit $b\in {0,1 }$.
+- We call a probabilistic -error polynomial for a boolean function if the probability that differs from on is bounded by for a bit .

-- Here $P$ is chosen from a distribution.
+- Here is chosen from a distribution.

 - By the Razborov construction we get polynomials that approximate the boolean function